essential-contributions/pint/docs/specs/src/contracts/contracts.md

 # Yurt Contracts

 This chapter describes how Yurt can be used as a smart contract language for an intent-centric blockchain.
 The high level idea is that smart contracts are now written using a constraint programming language instead of an imperative programming language like Solidity or Sway.
-This makes the task of the validators much easier (just **verify** solutions against the constraints!) while offloading the bulk of the work to the solvers **off_chain**.
+This makes the task of the validators much easier (just **verify** solutions against the constraints!) while offloading the bulk of the work to the solvers **off-chain**.

-We will use the term "intent" to refer to user intents written in Yurt and the term "contract" to refer to smart contracts written in Yurt for an intent-centric blockchain.
+We will use the term "**intent**" to refer to user intents written in Yurt and the term "**contract**" to refer to smart contracts written in Yurt for an intent-centric blockchain.

 While both an intent and a contract are written in the same language Yurt, they are actually different in a lot of ways.
 There are several language features that are only allowed in one of them but not the other.
 For example, declaring storage variables is only allowed in contracts.